 The University is committed to fostering an inclusive culture which promotes equality, values diversity and maintains a working, learning and social environment in which the rights and dignity of all students are respected.
 Harassment or victimisation is regarded as unacceptable behaviour and is not tolerated in any form.
 All members of the University are expected to treat each other fairly and with respect, courtesy and consideration.
 This Procedure is designed to deal with student reports of harassment by other students that arise in a University context.
 This covers behaviour on University or college premises, or in the course of University activity within or outside Oxford whether academic, sporting, social, cultural, or other.
 Harassing behaviours can take a variety of forms as defined in the University Harassment Policy.
 Reports of harassment against students which arise purely within the college environment may be dealt with under appropriate college procedures, while reflecting the principles of the University Harassment Policy.
-Reports of harassment Policy.
-Rep
+Reports of harassment brought by students against University staff will be dealt with under the staff Procedure.